“Abortion Disney Princess” Should Not Be A Talking Point

 It started as far too many modern trainwrecks do: with a tweet.

-A branch of Planned Parenthood in Virginia blasted out a message of perhaps well-intentioned inclusivity that immediately misfired.
+A branch of Planned Parenthood in Keystone, Pennsylvania blasted out a message of perhaps well-intentioned inclusivity that immediately misfired.
 Riffing on an outdated meme about Disney princesses, the since-deleted tweet read:

 “We need a Disney Princess who’s had an abortion